MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 For more information about this security group, see [Terminal Services License Server Security Group Configuration](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc775331(v=ws.10)).

-The Terminal Server License Servers group applies to versions of the Windows Server operating system listed in the [Active Directory Default Security Groups](#active-directory-default-security-groups-by-operating-system-version) table.
+The Terminal Server License Servers applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.

 > [!NOTE]
 > This group cannot be renamed, deleted, or moved.